NWSL returning to play with summertime tournament in Utah - WHIZ News

 No fans will be allowed into the Zions Bank or Rio Tinto stadiums, two suburban Salt Lake City venues that will host the action.

 The league’s biggest draw, World Cup star Megan Rapinoe, is under contract with Reign FC.
-The league gave no indication of whether she would play in the tournament, and the availability of several of the league’s stop stars is in question, according to a report by The Washington Post.
+The league gave no indication of whether she would play in the tournament, and the availability of several of the league’s national team stars is in question, according to a report by The Washington Post.

+The U.S. Women’s National Team Players Association confirmed in a statement that national team players could opt out of the tournament.
+But it was not certain which players, if any, were planning to do so.

+The USWNTPA’s top priority is player health and safety — both physical and mental.
+Consistent with that value, the USWNTPA and the U.S. Soccer Federation have agreed that each national team player may choose for herself whether to participate in the NWSL 2020 Challenge Cup, and the USWNTPA and the USSF “will provide support to each player in whatever decision she makes.”

+“Throughout the collaborative planning process, U.S. Soccer has worked closely with the NWSL and the USWNT Players Association to focus on the health and safety of the players, both regarding COVID-19 and the physical aspects of the players returning to a preseason and tournament competition, and ensure that each player would have the option of participating in the event,” the federation said in a statement.

-The league was supposed to begin its 2020 season April 18.
-Its players’ union agreed to the terms of the return, which will include four games of pool play for each team, followed by an eight-team, single-elimination tournament that will conclude July 26.
+The league was supposed to begin its 2020 season on April 18.
+The NWSL players’ union agreed to the terms of the return, which will include four games of pool play for each team, followed by an eight-team, single-elimination tournament that will conclude July 26.

 “As the plans for the tournament unfolded, it was our priority as the (players’ association) to protect our players, and we feel that NWSL shares those values,” union leaders Yael Overmuch and Brooke Elby said in a statement.